• Recent Posts

 • Any mutual fund will have annual expenses and admin fees to pay.
 Several analysts seem to suggest that 1/2 of 1% (annually) is a good estimate for a long-term mutual fund with minimal activity.

 • Income taxes can always be a thorny issue.
 The $10,000 annual contribution by the parents should be tax-free since the gifting limit is $13,000 per child, per year.
 Taxes on investment income will need to be paid at some point.
 The first $5,000 each year should go into a Roth IRA, which is the Roth contribution limit per year, and also assumes that the young lady will have earned income of at least $5,000 each year during those first four years.
-Another advantage of a Roth IRA is that no tax on the earnings is due until the earnings are withdrawn – and by then she’ll have the money to pay the taxes with the investment income.
+Another advantage of a Roth IRA is that there are no taxes on the earnings (or the original contributions) when withdrawals are made by the retiree – although there will be taxes on the amounts in the non-Roth accounts (if they aren’t converted to Roth at some point).
 The parents need to be able to contribute an additional $5K per year on her behalf in a tax-friendly way.
 There are options to consider, but even a regular investment account during those first four years will not earn a large amount of taxable income (taxed at her supposedly lower tax rates).
 Then, starting in year 5 she begins converting the investment account into the Roth IRA account until that transfer is completed.

 • Taking inflation, expenses, and taxes into consideration – you could probably take 25-30% off the accumulated amounts above to see what might happen in today’s dollars.